mikalegall/bc/README.md

 * Proof of work:
 After signing the next case should that mathematical sha256sum function output start with zeros (eg. 007etc).
 The more zeros required at the beginning, the longer it takes to form a next valid link in chain.
 Who ever demonstrates that "gibberish-nonsense" input (which met the criteria with required zeros) proves at the same time that this actor has worked to solve the set target.

-* Concensus:
+* Consensus:
-Nodes in peer-to-peer network receives someone's sent proof of work and then the nodes calculates all links in blockchain and if everything is valid.
+When someone sends proof of work to peer-to-peer network and part of the nodes calculates all links in blockchain by verifying it to be valid then the consensus has been made.
 If there are branches on that same chain then the longest chain with most links is valid.

 * Incentive:
 Reward which will be granted for actor whos proof of work has been validated.
-That happens to issue brand new bitcoins for actor who's proof of work has been validated.
+That happens by issuing brand new bitcoins for actor who's proof of work has been validated.

 <br />
 <br />